evert/evert.github.com/_posts/http/2019-02-19-412-precondition-failed.md

 The article you're tring to update has changed since you last seen it.
 ```

-One great advantage of this is that prevents lost updates, due to multiple
+One great advantage of this is that prevents conflicts when multiple
-people writing to the same resource.
-This is also known as the 'lost update'
+people are writing to the same resource and overwriting each other's
-problem.
+changes.
+This is also known as the 'lost update problem'.

 Using the `Prefer` header, it's possible for a client to get the current
 state of the resource, in case the local copy was outdated.
 This saves a `GET`